-Justification: Objective 1b; RNPPF 5
+Justification: Objective 1b; NPPF 5

-Policy H4 Affordable Housing - SAVED
+Policy H4 Affordable Housing - AMENDED

-Any proposal for 10 or more new dwellings should include 40% affordable units, unless this can be demonstrated to make the scheme unviable.
+Any proposal for 10 or more new dwellings should include 30% affordable units.
 The size and tenure of affordable units should reflect latest available housing needs evidence.

-- H4.1 The Housing Needs Survey identified a significant need for affordable housing in the Parish (see Evidence Base 28).
-Land prices within the Parish are higher than those within the coastal settlements of the District.
-The latest available evidence (prepared for Arun District Council to support the new local plan) suggests that an affordable housing target set at 40% would generally prove viable.
-If however, developers can demonstrate clearly that this is not the case, a reduced level of affordable housing would be considered. - H4.2 Affordable units delivered on-site must be indistinguishable from the market dwellings.
+H4.1 Where it can be demonstrated that 30% provision on-site is not viable, a reduced provision or off-site provision may be considered.

+H4.2 Affordable units delivered on-site must be indistinguishable from the market dwellings.
 Developers will be expected to use the latest available housing needs evidence from Arun District Council to determine the appropriate size and tenure for the affordable homes.
 Appropriate arrangements should be made to ensure that the affordable housing is delivered and managed in accordance with any relevant adopted guidance produced by Arun District Council.

-Justification: Housing Needs Study; Objective 1a; RNPPF 5
+Justification: Housing Needs Study; Objective 1a; NPPF 5